pasqualedazzeo/llm-benchmark/README.md

 ## How to Use

 1. Select a prompt from the dropdown menu.
-2. Enter the model names for "LLM 1" and "LLM 2" (e.g., `o3-mini`, `gpt-4o-mini`, `claude-3-haiku-20240307`).
+2. Select models for "LLM 1" and "LLM 2" from the dropdown list.
+The models are listed with their fully qualified names (e.g., `openai/o4-mini`, `anthropic/claude-4-sonnet`).
-    -   For OpenAI models like `o3-mini` or `gpt-4o-mini`, the backend will automatically prefix them with `openai/` if needed.
-    -   For models from other providers supported by LiteLLM, use their full identifiers (e.g., `ollama/llama2`, `anthropic/claude-2`).
-3. Click "Run Benchmark".
+3. Ensure you've added the corresponding API keys for all selected models in the Settings panel or in your environment variables.
+4. The interface will indicate whether required API keys are configured.
+5. Click "Run Benchmark" (button is disabled if required API keys are missing).
-4. View the summarized responses.
+6. View the summarized responses.
-5. Click "View Full Response" to see the complete markdown output from each LLM in a dialog.
+7. Click "View Full Response" to see the complete markdown output from each LLM in a dialog.

+## API Keys and Model Support

+The application supports multiple LLM providers:

+1. **OpenAI Models:**
+   - Can be set in the `.env` file (environment variable: `OPENAI_API_KEY`)
+   - Examples: `openai/o4-mini`, `openai/gpt-4.1-nano`

+2. **Anthropic Models:**
+   - Can be set in the `.env` file (environment variable: `ANTHROPIC_API_KEY`)
+   - Can be set in the UI via Settings
+   - Examples: `anthropic/claude-4-sonnet`

+3. **Google (Gemini) Models:**
+   - Can be set in the `.env` file (environment variable: `GEMINI_API_KEY`)
+   - Can be set in the UI via Settings
+   - Examples: `gemini/gemini-2.5-flash`

+The application automatically:
+- Uses fully qualified model names with provider prefixes (e.g., `openai/`, `anthropic/`, `gemini/`)
+- Validates if the necessary API keys are available for ALL models before allowing benchmark execution
+- Shows visual indicators of API key status in the model selector

 ## Troubleshooting

 -   **API Key Errors:** Ensure your API keys in `.env` are correct and have access to the models you are trying to use.
 Check the terminal output of the Python Flask service for error messages from LiteLLM.
+-   **Missing API Keys:** Ensure you've added the corresponding API keys in the Settings panel or environment variables for all models you wish to use.
+The UI will indicate which keys are missing.
 -   **Python Service Not Running:** Make sure the Flask service (`python_benchmark_service/main.py`) is running and accessible at the configured URL (default `http://127.0.0.1:5371`).
 -   **`uv` environment issues:** Ensure `uv` is installed and the virtual environment in `python_benchmark_service/.venv` is correctly set up and activated when running `main.py`.
 -   **"params should be awaited" warning in Next.js console:** This was addressed by updating how dynamic route parameters are handled in `src/app/api/prompt/[filename]/route.ts`.
 If it reappears, Next.js documentation for dynamic routes should be consulted.